The main points

 Should my partner/s be treated?

 If you have thrush, your partner/s don’t usually need treatment.
-Male partners may get redness and irritation after sex and may need treatment if this persists.
+If your partner has a penis, they may get redness and irritation after sex and may need treatment if this persists.

 If you have BV, male partner/s don’t need treatment, but female partner/s should be tested and treated.